jpasilan/jpasilan.github.io/_posts/2014-04-05-install-jekyll-in-windows.markdown

 python ez_setup.py
 {% endhighlight %}

-There will still likely be a problem with pygment.rb which can be solved by installing a lower version of it.
-So run the following gem commands to replace pygment.rb 0.5.4 with 0.5.0.
+There will still likely be a problem with pygments.rb which can be solved by installing a lower version of it.
+So run the following gem commands to replace pygments.rb 0.5.4 with 0.5.0.

 {% highlight bash %}
-gem uninstall pygment.rb 0.5.4
+gem uninstall pygments.rb 0.5.4
-gem install pygment.rb 0.5.0
+gem install pygments.rb 0.5.0
+{% endhighlight %}

+Just recently found out that 0.6.0 already solves this problem as well, so you can install this or the latest instead of 0.5.0.

+{% highlight bash %}
+gem install pygments.rb 0.6.0
 {% endhighlight %}

 Verify if everything's well already by running the jekyll server and opening up http://localhost:4000 in your preferred browser.